KevinMarquette/kevinmarquette.github.io/_draft/building a module.md

 Give it a few minutes and we should see the build queued at appveyor.com when we log in.
 Once it starts, we can click on it to see the build output.

-The only thing left to do is check the PSGallery for the module.
+The only thing left to do after it finishes is check the PSGallery for the module.

     PS:> Find-Module PSGraphViz